Yolmo language: Language contact

 The majority of Yolmo speakers are minimally bilingual in the national language Nepali.
 For older speakers Nepali was mostly used for interaction with people outside their community, and they may be less proficient, while younger speakers are likely to have attended school in Nepali and are proficient.

 While there is relatively little influence of Nepali on basic vocabulary (such as the Swadesh list below), Nepali words are commonly adopted into Yolmo.
 In Hari & Lama's dictionary of over 4000 entries there are over 200 entries marked with some kind of Nepali influence.
 The extent to which Nepali words have been reconfigured to Yolmo phonology has not been systematically studied.
 One observation is that Nepali verbs take a suffix -ti before any tense or aspect marking.
 This suffix is not voiced in any environment, unlike the perfective aspect marker -ti.

 In the Helambu area Tamang women would marry into the villages, but they appeared to move to Yolmo-speaking when they married in (although contact with Tamang may account for some features of Yolmo, such as the general fact evidential, below).

 Individuals may also have other languages in their personal repertoire, through marriage to someone from a different language group, international work or engagement with tourists from different countries.
 English is increasingly common as a language of education.

 Orthography

-Hyolmo does not have a written tradition although there are attempts to develop an orthography based on Devanagari, the script used to write the national language Nepali, as seen in the publication of two dictionaries.
+Yolmo does not have a written tradition although there are attempts to develop an orthography based on Devanagari, the script used to write the national language Nepali, as seen in the publication of two dictionaries.
 Syuba speakers also settled on a Devanagari orthography for their dictionary.
 All of these dictionaries also present the languages in Roman orthographies.